KellenWatt/python-lessons/10-Project-2/instructions.md

 ## Examples
 Each of these examples will be based on the following inventory dictionary.
 This won't necessarily be the dictionary actually used in testing.
-Each of these examples is cumulative, so effects one will affect ones after.
+Each of these examples is cumulative, so effects from one will affect ones after.
 ```python
 inventory = {
     "banana": 50,